abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 around us, and that's a shaky foundation on which to build our practice.
 So how can we stay present with what's happening without getting lost in the changing circumstances?
-The way to do that is through the quality of our attention—how we direct our attention, how clear we are, and how mindful.
+The way to do that is through the quality of our attention---how we direct our attention, how clear we are, and how mindful.
 But mindfulness isn't always going to be present.
 For this reason, establishing an internal quality of renunciation is quintessential for us as practitioners.